mattpass/BTCP-Rebase/README.md

 Testnet BTCP coins
 ------

 You can mine Bitcoin Private in order to generate coins to perform transactions with, but there is also a faucet repo at https://github.com/ch4ot1c/zfaucet where you can get BTCP also.
+Note however this repo is under development.

 Low RAM Servers/Machines
 ------